When Gregory Stacey went vegetarian, his primary motives were moral and ethical.

 “First I just stopped eating meat, then I eventually cut out eggs and dairy,” Stacey said.
 “This forced me to learn new recipes and try new dishes.
 Vegetarians and vegans tend to eat a wider variety of foods than meat eaters.”

-As a registered dietitian at Spectrum Health Blodgett Hospital, Stacey also hopes to reap the long-term benefits of a vegetarian diet.
+As a former registered dietitian at Spectrum Health Blodgett Hospital, Stacey also hopes to reap the long-term benefits of a vegetarian diet.

 What makes it so healthy?